Heat pump installation training and certification UK

 - Paying annual certification fees

-The MCS certification itself is valid and the qualification is recognised for five years, after which a refresher assessment is required.
+MCS certification is valid for five years.
+After that, a refresher assessment is needed.

 How long does training take?

-The heat pump course itself is typically four days.
-If you need to pick up missing pre-requisites first, add time for those.
-A heating engineer who already has Gas Safe, an unvented cylinder certificate, and water regulations training can realistically be course-complete within a week.
+The heat pump course itself usually takes four days.
+If you need additional pre-requisites, factor in extra time.
+A heating engineer with Gas Safe, an unvented cylinder certificate, and water regulations training can finish in about a week.

-Getting MCS certification after that takes longer because the certification body needs to assess your business.
-Allow four to eight weeks from application to approval, though this varies between certification bodies.
+Getting MCS certification takes longer due to the need for business assessment.
+Expect four to eight weeks from application to approval, though times vary.

 What does it cost?

-Course fees vary by provider and location but a BPEC heat pump systems course typically costs between £600 and £1,200.
-Some providers include accommodation and materials; others don't, so read the small print.
+Course fees vary by provider and location.
+A BPEC heat pump systems course typically costs between £600 and £1,200.
+Some providers include accommodation and materials; others don't, so check the details.

-If you're employed or registered with CITB, check whether you're eligible for a CITB grant before paying the full price.
-CITB-registered employers can claim grants toward training and assessment costs.
+If you're employed or CITB-registered, see if you're eligible for a CITB grant before paying full price.
+CITB-registered employers can claim grants for training and assessment costs.

-MCS certification body fees add to this.
-Annual fees vary between bodies, but budget around £500 to £1,000 per year for a small sole trader or limited company.
+MCS certification fees add to this.
+Annual fees vary, but plan for around £500 to £1,000 yearly for a small sole trader or limited company.

 The Low Carbon Heating Technician apprenticeship

-If you're hiring a new member of staff, the Level 3 Low Carbon Heating Technician apprenticeship is worth knowing about.
-It covers heat pump installation alongside other low-carbon heating technologies and has been expanding to more training providers since 2025.
-It's a longer route than a short course but produces more thoroughly trained engineers.
+When hiring new staff, consider the Level 3 Low Carbon Heating Technician apprenticeship.
+It covers heat pump installation and other low-carbon technologies.
+It's been available at more training providers since 2025.
+This route is longer but produces well-trained engineers.

 What jobs will you be able to do?